mibesr/software-articles-by-Efron-Licht/articles/backendbasics/backendbasics.md

     Now let's put together the server; since it echoes back whatever it receives, in uppercase, we'll call it `tcpupperecho`.

     Usually when working in backend, we want to s.parate your 'business logic' from the networking code.
-Since all of go's networking APIs use the [net.Conn](https://golang.org/pkg/net/#Conn) interface, which implements both [io.Reader](https://golang.org/pkg/io/#Reader) and [io.Writer](https://golang.org/pkg/io/#Writer), we can write our business logic using standard text-handling functions and structs like [fmt.Fprintf](https://golang.org/pkg/fmt/#Fprintf) and [bufio.Scanner](https://golang.org/pkg/bufio/#Scanner) and
+Since all of go's networking APIs use the [net.Conn](https://golang.org/pkg/net/#Conn) interface, which implements both [io.Reader](https://golang.org/pkg/io/#Reader) and [io.Writer](https://golang.org/pkg/io/#Writer), we can write our business logic using standard text-handling functions and structs like [fmt.Fprintf](https://golang.org/pkg/fmt/#Fprintf) and [bufio.Scanner](https://golang.org/pkg/bufio/#Scanner).

-    That is, our server's 'business logic' will look like this:
+    Our server's 'business logic' will look like this:

     ```go
     // echoUpper reads lines from r, uppercases them, and writes them to w.